reactjs/react.dev/src/content/learn/typescript.md

 </Sandpack>

 There are many types of events provided in the React types - the full list can be found [here](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/b580df54c0819ec9df62b0835a315dd48b8594a9/types/react/index.d.ts#L1247C1-L1373) which is based on the [most popular events from the DOM](https://developer.mozilla.org/en-US/docs/Web/Events).

+When determining the type you are looking for you can first look at the hover information for the event handler you are using, which will show the type of the event.

 If you need to use an event that is not included in this list, you can use the `React.SyntheticEvent` type, which is the base type for all events.

 ### Children {/*typing-children*/}